 “Are you excited?”
 Maggie looked over at me.
 The early morning sun was streaming in through the sheer curtains that covered our bedroom window and the light a heavenly glow across the bare skin of her naked body.

 The grin on my face must have given me away as I went to lift the blanket off of her ass for a peek of what was underneath but she swatted my hand away playfully.

 “Don’t even start, I have to start getting ready for work soon.”

 Her words caused a groan to fall free as my lips contorted into a pathetic pout.

-"No." I said childishly before flinging my arms over her body and pulled her in close.
+“No.” I pouted childishly before flinging my arms over her body and pulling her close.